The Journey, Pt. 3

 The Journey, Pt.
 3 is a compilation album by the English rock band the Kinks, It was released on 11 July 2025, as the third and final part in a trilogy of compilation albums, with the first two parts released in 2023.
 Part 1 was released on 24 March, while Part 2 was released on 17 November.
 The Journey, Pt.
-3 chronologies the band's 1977–1984 albums from Sleepwalker to Word of Mouth, plus a previously unreleased Kinks concert from 1993.
+3 chronicles the band's 1977–1984 albums from Sleepwalker to Word of Mouth, plus a previously unreleased Kinks concert from 1993.

 Background

 The Journey, Pt.
 3 is the third of three albums released in celebration of the Kinks' 60th anniversary, after The Journey Pts.
 1 and 2 alongside a limited edition reissue of the "You Really Got Me" single to promote its 60th anniversary, which was released on 16 August 2024.
 The previous two parts in the 60th anniversary anthology albums consisted of tracks the Kinks recorded from 1964 to 1975.
 On 18 October 2024, however, the Kinks reissued their albums Sleepwalker (from 1977) and Misfits (from 1978) on vinyl, CD, and digital, which Dave Davies promoted on his social media accounts.
 Unlike The Journey, Pts.
 1 and 2, which had split the albums up into 4 different themes, The Journey, Pt.
 3 splits the album into 2 different sections, those being, sides one and two (disc one): "1977–1984 Newly Remastered" and sides three and four (disc two) as "Live at the Royal Albert Hall, 1993".